richinex/pymultipleis/docs/source/quick-start-guide.rst

 Step 2: Load your data
 ================================

-The data which is loaded should comprises a vector of frequencies at which the immittance data was taken, and the 2-D array of complex immittances (impedances or admittances) where the size of the rows correspond to the length of the frequencies vector and the size of the columns is the number of spectra to be fitted.
+The data that is loaded should be a vector of frequencies at which the immittance data was taken, and the 2-D array of complex immittances (impedances or admittances) where the size of the rows correspond to the length of the frequencies vector and the size of the columns is the number of spectra to be fitted.
+If we know the standard deviation of our immittance measurements, this can also be used instead of the ``modulus`` or other weighting options.
-It is assumed that the frequencies are uniform for all the spectra in a particular series.
+It is assumed that the frequencies are equal for all the spectra in a particular series.
 The frequencies and immittance shall be our freq and Z when we create our Multieis instance.
-In the example below the files which were originally stored as numpy arrays will be converted to Jax Device arrays using :code:`jnp.asarray` function.
+In the example below the files which were originally stored as numpy arrays will be converted to JAX Device arrays using :code:`jnp.asarray` function.

 We assume that we have our files in the data folder one step above working directory